jdrego/image-stitching/README.md

-# image-stitching
+# Image Stitching for Panoramic Images
-Creating Panorama images from 3 separate images using Image Stitching
+Creating Panorama images from 3 separate images using Image Stitching by implementing Harris Corners feature detection and Angle-based feature matching to estimate Homography transformations using the center image as the reference frame.

 # Requirements
 1. python == 3.7.4